Second Season Downfall

 - Legion of Super Heroes was heavily retooled due to Executive Meddling in its second season, which ended up being its last.

-- Sonic Sat AM, though this was more due to the simultaneous cancelation of all of ABC's then-current lineup in favor of original programming than the actual quality of the writing.
+- Sonic Sat AM, though this was more due to the simultaneous cancellation of all of ABC's then-current lineup in favor of Disney programming (as they had just acquired ABC) than the actual quality of the writing.

 - The most prominent reason why Whatever Happened to...
 Robot Jones? never lasted long was because Cartoon Network SOMEHOW thought it was a good idea to air the episode premieres of the second season at 10:30 p.m. and the only other reruns being on Sunday at 4 p.m.
 Great move, Cartoon Network.
 REAL great move.